designed for the way women work.

 After doing a little research online I learned The Nature Conservancy calls garlic mustard a ‘troublesome, destructive invasive plant, that is also edible.’
 It lives in the Northeast, Midwest and Northwest of the United States.

-Alas, as with most invasives the goal is mediation not eradication, simply because the latter is generally impossible.
+With most invasives the goal is mediation not eradication, simply because the latter is generally impossible.
 So what better way to mediate than by eating the plant!

 I asked Debbie to demonstrate how she makes her pesto sauce.
 I can vouch for the taste– we had it on pasta and it was delicious!
 Click here to see how to make pesto with garlic mustard.

 Here’s the recipe: